slime-systems/slime-document--support/docs/api.md

 }
 ~~~

-Please refer to [the guide](./guides.md#understand-the-authentication) to understand the format of encoded request
+Refer to [the guide](./guides.md#understand-the-authentication) to understand the format of encoded request payloads.
-payloads.

 ## API Response Format

 ### Success Response

-The success response will return with the HTTP status code `200` with the JSON body resembling the following example.
+The success response returns with the HTTP status code `200` and the JSON body resembling the following example:

 ~~~json
 {